 Non-qualified policies have a third trigger to eligibility of benefits which is defined as “medically necessary.”
 While this is potentially an easier trigger to eligibility of benefits, few carriers offer non-tax-qualified policies today.

 To date, the U.S Treasury has not ruled as to whether benefits paid will be treated as income.
-Nor has it ruled on premium deductibility.
+Premiums are not deductible.

 The value of Partnership is that it helps to manage the financial impact of Medicaid eligibility requirements.
 On a dollar-for-dollar basis, a Partnership policy will protect assets from Medicaid resource reductions requirements.